mg-04/mg-04.github.io/_articles/vlsi/floorplan.md

 layout: single
 permalink: /articles/vlsi/floorplan
 ---
-Before even starting the project, I would recommend going over the requirements, so you know what you *should* be doing
+Before even starting the project, I would recommend going over the requirements, so you know what you *should* be doing.

 # Architecture